Cut out the middle man by cross-promoting

 Co-Promote an Event

 This is a highly effective way to create brand awareness for medical offices in the same region.
 Hosting events at nearby college campuses, YMCAs, and other local centers is an excellent way to attract new patients.
 For instance, a physical therapist, chiropractor, and massage therapist can partner up for a health event where they speak about how to stay in shape during the winter time.
 Another great idea would be to host events at a corporate setting.
 Corporations are happy to host medical practitioners who give advice to their employees on how to stay healthy while simultaneously promoting their medical offerings.
 The reason corporations respond favorably to these events is because if their workers are more informed on how to stay healthy, their medical costs decrease and worker productivity increases.
 The medical professionals benefit because the workers at local corporations are typically insured and have the discretionary budget to take advantage of their medical services.

 How to check if the medical practitioner you are partnering with has a good reputation…

 Type in the name of the medical professional into the crowd-sourced review forums listed below and carefully go through all the reviews.
 Ideally, you want the doctor to have at least 3.6 out of 5 stars on these platforms.
 If you see terrible reviews, please do not associate yourself with them.

 What language is best to use when approaching potential cross-promotional partners?

 PromoAmbitions has many years of experience establishing referral funnels and cross-promotional relationships.
-If you’d like our assistance, please fill out the contact us form and we’ll be happy to assist you with how you should approach potential partners in your area.
-Every region and every medical field is unique, and we’ll gladly custom-tailor the right cross-promotional pitch to fit your desired business goals.
+If you’d like our assistance, please fill out the contact us form and we’ll be happy to assist you with how to approach potential partners in your area.
+Every region and medical field is unique, and we’ll gladly custom-tailor the right cross-promotional pitch to fit your desired business goals.